-In the past few decades, supercritical $CO_2$ sterilization technology has been regarded by the food industry as a feasible alternative to traditional heat sterilization technology (Ferrentino et al., 2012).
+In the past few decades, supercritical CO2 sterilization technology has been regarded by the food industry as a feasible alternative to traditional heat sterilization technology (Ferrentino et al., 2012).
 This technology can inactivate the microorganisms and retain the original quality of food, but it does not damage the nutrients in food.
-Therefore, this technique is considered as a promising new non-thermal pasteurization technology for large-scale industrial application (Zeng et al., 2010).
+Therefore, this technique is considered as a promising new non-thermal pasteurization technique.
+It is believed that this technology, when matures, will be the most promising non-thermal pasteurization technology for largescale industrial application (Zeng et al., 2010).

-Supercritical $CO_2$ sterilization technology is especially useful for ground meat due to the high penetration and diffusion rates of supercritical $CO_2$ .
-Supercritical $CO_2$ can diffuse and penetrate deeply into the ground meat, helping to reduce the number of pathogenic bacteria inside the meat (Bae et al., 2011b).
+Supercritical CO2 sterilization technology is especially useful for ground meat due to the high penetration and diffusion rates of supercritical CO2.
+Supercritical CO2 can diffuse and penetrate deeply into the ground meat, helping to reduce the number of pathogenic bacteria inside the meat (Bae et al., 2011a).
 This technology can be applied at relatively mild conditions than heat treatment and has little effect on meat quality.
-Therefore, supercritical $CO_2$ is considered as a useful and novel tool to improve the microbiological safety of ground meat products (Bae et al., 2011b).
-The exact mechanism of microbial inactivation by supercritical $CO_2$ has not been clarified so far.
-Several mechanisms may be involved as reported in literature (Damar and Balaban, 2006).
-The bactericidal action of supercritical $CO_2$ may be associated with the extraction of cellular components from cell membranes and cytoplasm, key enzyme inactivation/cellular metabolism inhibition due to pH lowering, or cell rupture due to rapid depressurization and expansion of carbon dioxide within the cell.
+Therefore, supercritical CO2 is considered as a useful and novel tool to improve the microbiological safety of ground meat products (Bae et al., 2011a).
+The exact mechanism of microbial inactivation by supercritical CO2 has not been clarified so far.
+Several mechanisms may be involved as reported in literature (Damar et al., 2006).
+The bactericidal action of supercritical CO2 may be associated with the extraction of cellular components from cell membranes and cytoplasm, key enzyme inactivation/cellular metabolism inhibition due to pH lowering, or cell rupture due to rapid depressurization and expansion of carbon dioxide within the cell.